apollographql/apollo/docs/source/tutorial/client.md

   .then(result => console.log(result));
 ```

-Open up your console and you should see an object with a `data` property containing the result of our query.
+Open up your console and run `npm start`.
+This will compile your client app.
+Once it is finished, your browser should open to `http://localhost:3000/` automatically.
+Once the index page opens, open up your console and you should see an object with a `data` property containing the result of our query.
 You'll also see some other properties, like `loading` and `networkStatus`.
 This is because Apollo Client tracks the loading state of your query for you.

 Apollo Client is designed to fetch graph data from any JavaScript frontend.
 No frameworks needed.
-However, there are view layer integrations for different frameworks that makes it easier to bind queries to UI.
+However, there are view layer integrations for different frameworks that makes it easier to bind queries to the UI.

 Go ahead and delete the `client.query()` call you just made.
 Now, we'll connect our client to React.